-The Statue of Liberty is an impressive sight and one of the must sees for a first time visitor.
-Unfortunately, tickets to the newly re-opened crown are sold out until September.
-Luckily, we’ll have a chance to go to Ellis Island too.
-Despite all the previous visits to NYC and the fact that my family came through Ellis Island, this will be a first time visit for me too.
+The Statue of Liberty is an impressive sight and one of the must sees for a first-time visitor.
+We’ll have a chance to go to Ellis Island too.
+Despite all the previous visits to NYC and the fact that my family came through Ellis Island, this will be a first-time visit for me too.

 The Empire State Building

 This is a great way to see the expanse of New York.
-While I am afraid of heights, I figured if I can brave the tallest building in the world, I can handle this.
-My friend is keen on seeing it so we will go, hoping I don’t freak out…too much.
+While I’m afraid of heights, I figure if I can brave the tallest building in the world, I can handle this.
+My friend is keen on seeing it, so we’ll go, hoping I don’t freak out…too much.

 Catch a Show

-New York City is one of the major theater centers in the world and I plan to catch at least one show.
-I never get to see the theater as often as I like so I will use this chance to get to something good.
-I still haven’t seen Wicked and Jersey Boys is supposed to be good too.
-But the theater in New York is like the opera in Vienna- simply a must.
+New York City is one of the major theater centers in the world, and I plan to see at least one show.
+I don’t get to the theater as often as I like, so I’ll use this chance to see something good.
+I still haven’t seen Wicked, and Jersey Boys is supposed to be good too.
+The theater in New York is like the opera in Vienna—a must.

 A city with a population of 12 million people from around the world means you’ll find a wide variety of delicious food.
-As a foodie (who isn’t really?), I can’t wait to explore all the good restaurants New York has to offer.
+As a foodie, I can’t wait to explore all the good restaurants New York has to offer.
 There are always new ones opening.
-So far there is Indian, Japanese, and Cuban food planned- but who knows what delicious food the day will bring?
+So far, Indian, Japanese, and Cuban meals are planned, but who knows what other delicious food the trip will bring?